Head of the Lab

 Sadani Panchasika

-I designed cost effective probes to identify SARS CoV-2 variants and analyzed effect of mutations on the vaccine efficacy.
+I designed cost-effective probes to identify SARS-CoV-2 variants and analyzed the effect of mutations on the vaccine efficacy.

 Supervisor: Prof. Inoka C. Perera